Michael-Sebero/Zip-Fetcher/README.md

 * Once you install the mod a file will be created inside your Minecraft directory called `zipfetcher.properties` add your URL which contains the archive and the mod will fetch & extract it where the configuration file is located `/minecraft/zipfetcher.properties/`.

-* Launch the game, the mod will download and extract the archive.
-Afterwards it'll delete the archive, remove itself, and then exit the game.
+* * Launch the game, the mod will download and extract the archive.
+Afterwards it'll delete the archive, removes itself and then exit the game.

 * Upon next launch your Minecraft instance is now patched.